konveyor/tackle/README.md

 * [Tackle Test Generator](https://github.com/konveyor/tackle-test-generator-cli) is an automatic test-generation and differential-testing tool.
 Currently, Tacke-test supports unit-level test generation for Java applications; future project plans include adding capabilities for automated generation of end-to-end UI/UX test cases for web applications and test cases for REST APIs.

 * [Tackle Container Advisor](https://github.com/konveyor/tackle-container-advisor) is a tool that provides containerization advisory for a large scale application portfolio.
-It takes client applications as a natural language description and recommends whether client applications can be containerized in terms of images from DockerHub and Openshift catalogs.
-In future we plan to support Operators and recommend disposition with explanability.
+It takes a natural language description of applications and recommends whether the applications can be containerized in terms of images from multiple container catalogs (DockerHub, Openshift).
+In future we plan to support Operators and recommend disposition with explainability.